OTAS: Open-vocabulary Token Alignment for Outdoor Segmentation: Experiments

 \section{Experiments}

 \textbf{Datasets and Metrics.} Monocular semantic segmentation is evaluated on the Off-Road Freespace Detection Dataset (ORFD) \cite{Chen2022ORFD_OFF_Net}.
 ORFD aims to identify traversable road types in the outdoors, such as gravel, dirt and sand.
+RELLIS-3D \cite{Jiang2021Rellis} is used in ablations as a stress test due to the high semantic overlap between annotated classes and fuzzy class boundaries.
 3D feature reconstruction is evaluated on TartanAir \cite{Wang2020TartanAir}, a large-scale, photorealistic synthetic dataset for visual SLAM and robot navigation.

-Since TartanAir does not provide 3D ground truth labels, 2D labels are projected onto the point clouds via majority vote over its 5 nearest neighbours~\cite{Alama2025RayFronts}.
+Since TartanAir does not provide 3D ground truth labels, 3D labels are generated for all methods by projecting 2D labels onto the reconstructed point clouds via majority vote over each point's 5 nearest neighbours, following \cite{Alama2025RayFronts}.
 In order to evaluate unstructured outdoor segmentation, we evaluate segmenting vegetation, labels 152 and 109.
 Following previous work \cite{Min2024AutonomousUnstructuredReview}, Intersection over Union (IoU), F-score (Fsc), Precision (Pre), and Recall (Rec) are evaluated for all quantitative experiments.
-Qualitative results are presented on real-world teleoperated robotic trials in the alps \cite{Eder2023RoboNav}.
+Practical applicability to robotic applications is demonstrated through qualitative real-world reconstruction in the alps \cite{Eder2023RoboNav} and runtime and memory footprint analysis in 2D and 3D.

 \textbf{Implementation Details.} OTAS is provided in three configurations.
 All models use CLIP ViT-B-16 \cite{Radford2021CLIP, Zhou2021MaskCLIP} and DINOv2 ViT-S-14 with 4 registers \cite{Oquab2023DINOv2, Darcet2023VitRegisters}. \textit{OTAS Small} uses a shared feature dimension of $d=16$ and SAM2.1 Hiera-T \cite{Ravi2024Sam2} for mask refinement. \textit{OTAS Large} uses $d=32$ and SAM2.1 Hiera-L. \textit{OTAS Spatial} uses $d=64$, a voxel-size of $v=0.5m$, and no mask refinement, as segmentations are regularised geometrically.
 All models use GPU-accelerated \ac{pca} for $\psi$ and k-Means for $C$.
-Evaluations are done on an Intel i7-12700 CPU and NVIDIA 4070 TI Super GPU.
+Evaluations are done on an Intel i7-12700 CPU and NVIDIA 4070 Ti Super GPU.